cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/build-and-config/service-resources.md

 - Number of containers
 - Node allocation

+All of these service configurations are defined in your application's `service.yml` file.
+Read [our guide to using service.yml](/maestro/how-to-guides/build-and-config/docker-service-configuration.html) for more help on customizing your service configuration.

 ## Understanding resource management options

 When setting resource parameters, it's vital to understand the differences between your options.